PrizePicks Review

 PrizePicks Demons and Goblins

-Demons and Goblins give PrizePicks players the opportunity to go for high-risk, high-reward payouts (up to 100x) or play it safe with low-risk predictions with lower payouts.
+Demons and Goblins allow PrizePicks players to go for high-risk, high-reward payouts (up to 2,000x) or play it safe with low-risk predictions with lower payouts.

-Red icons on the projection board indicate Demon predictions with enhanced payouts of up to 100x.
-Demon predictions are much more difficult to get right, but when they do hit, the payouts are immense.
+Red icons on the projection board indicate Demon predictions with enhanced payouts of up to 2,000x.
+Demon predictions are much more challenging to get right, but when they do hit, the payouts are immense.

 Green icons indicate Goblin predictions, which are easier to get right but result in lower-than-average payouts.